 With its high antioxidant properties, coconut butter lasts for awhile (months) in the pantry!!

-If you end up adding some coconut oil to the mixture, it will be slightly more spreadable at room temp (70 degrees or so).
+If you end up adding some avocado oil to the mixture, it will be slightly more spreadable at room temp (70 degrees or so).

 Here are some recipes to try using coconut butter: